odoo-ide/pycharm-odoo/README.md

 # pycharm-odoo
-Issues and feature requests for PyCharm Odoo plugin
+This repository is where you can submit issues and feature requests for the new versions of PyCharm Odoo plugin.
+For the old versions, see https://github.com/trinhanhngoc/pycharm-odoo-old.
+Thank you!.